Armaggheddon/PlainNN.cpp/README.md

 - [How the backpropagation algorithm works](http://neuralnetworksanddeeplearning.com/chap2.html)

 ## Example of a train output on the MNIST dataset
+The weights for epoch 17 are saved in data/model_save/trained_model.json and .weights files
 ```
 ___________________________________________________________
 Layer        (Type)       Output Shape            Param #